XiovV/Golty/README.md

 TODO: Create image and write guide
 ```

+## Roadmap
+* Create a crawler in order to bypass YouTube API

 ## Known Issues
 * Sometimes the video just doesn't want to download and I have no idea why, but I'll probably fix it eventually.
 When a download fails it will be displayed in a list so you can manually download the video.
 * Checking interval is hardcoded to 5 hours, at the moment you cannot change it.